Introduction to MySQL Offset

 Here we are getting the second-highest “credit_limit” with limit 3;

-Now let us find the 3 customer id that has the lowest “credit_limit” using the limit and offset.
+Now let us find the 3 customer id with the lowest “credit_limit” using the limit and offset.

 SELECT